dakalab/bootup/README.md

 All environment variables are defined in `.env`, make sure to change them to your own before booting up services.

-If you just want to run in local machine for test purpose, no need to change anyting.
+If you just want to run in local machine for test purpose, no need to make any change.

-If you want to change ports for exposing, you need to modify docker-compose files.
+If you want to change ports for exposing, you need to modify corresponding docker-compose files.

 Before you boot up services, you need to pull git submodules: